-As part of the adoption of a new territorial tax system applicable to foreign earnings, the Tax Act requires the Company to pay a one-time tax ("transition tax") on previously untaxed earnings and profits of our foreign subsidiaries at a rate of 15.5% on such earnings represented by foreign cash and certain other net current assets, and 8% on the remaining earnings, in each case reduced by certain foreign tax credits.
-We recorded a provisional transition tax expense of \$118 million on these earnings, which is comprised of \$86 million for fiscal year 2018 plus other ancillary effects recorded in the first fiscal quarter, long term income taxes payable of \$533 million, and a reduction in our deferred tax liability of \$415 million.
+As part of the adoption of a new territorial tax system applicable to foreign earnings, the Tax Act requires us to pay a onetime tax ("transition tax") on previously untaxed earnings and profits of our foreign subsidiaries at a rate of 15.5% on such earnings represented by foreign cash and certain other net current assets, and 8% on the remaining earnings, in each case reduced by certain foreign tax credits.
+In the first quarter of fiscal 2018, we recorded a provisional transition tax expense of \$118 million on deferred foreign earnings, which was comprised of \$86 million for fiscal 2018 plus other ancillary effects recorded in the first fiscal quarter, long-term income taxes payable of \$533 million, and a reduction in our deferred tax liability of \$415 million.
+As a result of a change to our corporate tax structure, we updated our Tax Act calculation during the three months ended June 1, 2018.
+This included an additional provisional transition tax expense of \$28 million on deferred foreign earnings, a decrease of deferred tax assets by \$72 million which also included utilization of credits that we estimate will be available to reduce the transition tax, and a reduction of long-term income taxes payable by \$44 million.
 We intend to elect to pay the federal transition tax over a period of eight years as permitted by the Tax Act.
+As a result, we reclassified \$39 million from long-term income taxes payable to short-term income taxes payable for the first installment payment due in fiscal 2019.

 We are a United States-based multinational company subject to tax in multiple U.S. and foreign tax jurisdictions.
 A significant portion of our foreign earnings for the current fiscal year were earned by our Irish subsidiaries.
 As part of the adoption of a territorial tax system, the Tax Act also provides an exemption from federal income taxes for distributions from foreign subsidiaries made after December 31, 2017 that were not subject to the one-time transition tax.
-When we decide to repatriate the undistributed earnings of our foreign subsidiaries for use in the U.S., the earnings from our foreign subsidiaries will generally not be subject to U.S. federal tax.
+As we repatriate the undistributed earnings of our foreign subsidiaries for use in the U.S., the earnings from our foreign subsidiaries will generally not be subject to U.S. federal tax.